statsig-io/docs/docs/statsig-warehouse-native/features/freshness.md

 Under the covers, we perform a just-in-time update of exposures in your warehouse when Pulse is loaded, for the first 1 million exposures.
 After that, the exposures are batched, deduplicated and written to your warehouse once a day.

-## Hourly Exports of Custom Events from the SDK
+## Custom Events from Statsig SDKs : Hourly Exports of Custom Events from the SDK

-If you're using our SDKs to capture events, we'll export these events to your warehouse hourly to let you see Pulse results on metrics derived from those events **as fresh as ~1hour**.
+If you're using our SDKs to capture events, we'll export these events to your warehouse hourly.
+You can see Pulse results on metrics derived from those events **as fresh as ~1hour**.